Bluemoondragon07/obsidian-notation-2/README.md

 ## Text Classes
-In Notion, there are three fonts to choose from for each note: Sans, Serif, and Mono.
-With this theme, you can do the same!
+Just like in Notion, there are three fonts to choose from for each note: Sans, Serif, and Mono.

 > Note: you can also change the default global font from Style Settings.